harendra-kumar/concise-haskell/language/000-composition.rst

 composition facilities available for term level programming.
 Haskell provides principled composition facilities built from just two fundamental conceptual primitives,  we will call them a `container` and a `transformation`.
-A container combines multiple elements together and a transformation transforms one container to another.
+A container combines multiple elements of data together and a transformation transforms one container to another.
 A container is a `functor` and `transformation` is a `function`.
-We will later see that we can treat even transformations as containers or functors.
-Therefore we can even simplify all composition to composition of functors.
-We will see a beautiful pattern among composition primitives across different levels of abstraction involving a combination of these two fundamental primitives and some other higher level primitives built on top of these.
+We will later see that even transformations can be containers or functors.
+In that case, we can treat all composition simply as composition of functors.
+We will see a beautiful pattern of composition primitives across different layers of abstraction involving a combination of just these two fundamental primitives, and other higher level primitives built on top of these.

 We divide the composition facilities in three different layers in increasing order of abstraction.
 At each layer we divide them in two dimensions viz.